Table of Contents

 Kresser Institute does not currently offer certification for the ADAPT Practitioner Training Program.

 However, it is our intention to eventually offer a certification track at Kresser Institute.
-Any future certification options will be created with deliberate attention to license status and scope of practice, and with the intention to preserve the integrity of the ADAPT program and the quality and reputation of functional medicine.
+Any future certification options will be created with deliberate attention to license status and scope of practice, and with the intention to preserve the integrity of the ADAPT program and the quality and reputation of Functional Medicine.

 The most likely scenario is that Kresser Institute will follow an approach similar to Institute for Functional Medicine, where qualified allied providers can take the courses, but certification is only open to clinicians and licensed allied providers.

-In the meantime, all graduates of the ADAPT Practitioner Training Program who complete the course requirements will be listed in the Kresser Institute Provider Directory, with their credentials and qualifications clearly visible.
+In the meantime, all licensed graduates of the ADAPT Practitioner Training Program who complete the course requirements will be listed in the Kresser Institute Provider Directory, with their credentials and qualifications clearly visible.